Bridgwater and Taunton Canal: Operation

 The early years of the new canal were marred by legal disputes with the Conservators of the River Tone.
-The connection to the Tone at Taunton had been made forcibly, by the Canal Company breaching the bank of the river.
+The connection to the Tone at Taunton had been made forcibly, by the canal company breaching the bank of the river.
 In August 1827 they announced that they were taking over the Tone, and evicted William Goodland, the river superintendent, from his cottage.
-Despite a ruling by the Court of King's Bench that their action was illegal, the Canal Company held on to the river until a High Court judgement in February 1830.
-The Conservators promptly built a dam, to prevent boats reaching the river and water entering the canal, which they removed after further legal action and an Order of the Chancery Court.
-Reconciliation finally came in late 1831, when the two parties proposed a new Act of Parliament to authorise the sale of the Tone Navigation to the Canal Company.
-This was obtained in July 1832, and required the Canal Company to erect a new iron bridge to replace the existing North Town Bridge, which hampered access to the wharfs in Taunton.
-They also had powers to construct a lock and a short length of canal at French Weir, to connect with the Grand Western Canal, while the Conservators were allowed to conduct an annual inspection of the canal, and to resume their ownership of the river if the canal was not maintained in good order.
+Despite a ruling by the Court of King's Bench that their action was illegal, the canal company held on to the river until a High Court judgment in February 1830.
+The conservators promptly built a dam, to prevent boats reaching the river and water entering the canal, which they removed after further legal action and an order of the Chancery Court.
+Reconciliation finally came in late 1831, when the two parties proposed a new act of Parliament to authorise the sale of the Tone Navigation to the canal company.
+The Bridgwater and Taunton Canal Navigation Act 1832 (2 & 3 Will.
+4. c. xliii) was obtained in July 1832, and required the canal company to erect a new iron bridge to replace the existing North Town Bridge, which hampered access to the wharfs in Taunton.
+They also had powers to construct a lock and a short length of canal at French Weir, to connect with the Grand Western Canal, while the conservators were allowed to conduct an annual inspection of the canal, and to resume their ownership of the river if the canal was not maintained in good order.

 At the Bridgwater end, navigation onto the River Parrett was not easy, and the Corporation of Bridgwater had commissioned a number of surveys to construct a floating harbour.
-All came to nothing, but in 1836 the Bristol and Exeter Railway Company obtained an Act to construct a railway which would pass through Bridgwater.
-Subsequently the Canal Company, in order to protect their trade, sought their own Act to construct a floating harbour to the west of Bridgwater, and to extend the canal to join it.
-This was obtained on 21 April 1837, and the works were started.
+All came to nothing, but in 1836 the Bristol and Exeter Railway Company obtained an act of Parliament, the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
+4. c. xxxvi), to construct a railway which would pass through Bridgwater.
+Subsequently, the canal company, in order to protect their trade, sought their own act of Parliament to construct a floating harbour to the west of Bridgwater, and to extend the canal to join it.
+The Bridgwater and Taunton Canal Navigation Act 1837 (7 Will.
+4 & 1 Vict. c. xi) was obtained on 21 April 1837, and the works were started.
 The construction work involved a deep cutting from Albert Street to West Street, a short tunnel at West Street.
 There it entered Bridgwater Docks, which consisted of: